Charlie I'Anson

-Charlie Dean I'Anson (born 1 July 1993), known in Spain as simply Charlie, is an English professional footballer who plays as a centre back for Spanish club SS Reyes.
+Charlie Dean I'Anson (born 1 July 1993), known in Spain as simply Charlie, is an English professional footballer who plays as a centre-back.

 He started his career at Grimsby Town, with whom he spent two years in the Conference.
 In 2012, he moved to Elche, whom he represented in La Liga.
 I'Anson has since remained in Spanish football and has played for Alcorcón, Real Oviedo, Valencia B, Granada, Real Murcia, Rayo Majadahonda and UCAM Murcia.
 In 2012 he was called up to the England C team but the game was postponed and he remained uncapped.

 Early life

 I'Anson was born in Luton, Bedfordshire, to parents Kay and Dean, and is a Tottenham Hotspur supporter.
 Along with his older brother Alfie, he moved to Málaga, Spain, with his parents at the age of 7, and within a year, was fluent in Spanish.

 While living there, I'Anson was a teammate of Isco at Atlético Benamiel.
 At the age of 15, he was scouted by Nottingham Forest, and was offered a contract as a back-up, but did not want to be a reserve at a young age while living in a different country to his parents, so signed with Grimsby Town instead.